resucutie/beyond-software/public/assets/index.md

 [BetterDiscord](https://betterdiscord.app/) :c-pc: - A well-known plugin-based Discord desktop client mod.
 The most popular option
 [Replugged](https://replugged.dev/) :c-pc: - A Discord desktop client mod made with a way more robust API for plugins

-[OpenAsar](https://replugged.dev/) :c-pc: - Rewrite of Discord's desktop code to increase speed. *Note: Vencord's installer offers the option to install OpenAsar*
+[OpenAsar](https://replugged.dev/) :c-pc: - Rewrite of Discord's desktop code to optimize the client's startup and reduce size.
+--Note: Vencord's installer offers the option to install OpenAsar--

 [Vesktop](https://github.com/Vencord/Vesktop) :c-pc: - Cross-platform desktop app that includes Vencord by default.
 Offers screen sharing for Wayland as well